-J offers specialist skills and expertise not available in-house, J has a clearly specified and time-limited role that is not 'business as usual J is not appointed to cover a vacant position within the Council.

-- 2. Consultants generally work on specialist, strategic or advisory projects to a clearly defined brief with set deliverables and milestones - 3.
+- 1. For the purposes of this procedure, an external consultant is someone who: - offers specialist skills and expertise not available in-house, - has a clearly specified and time-limited role that is not 'business as usual' - is not appointed to cover a vacant position within the Council. - 2.
+Consultants generally work on specialist, strategic or advisory projects to a clearly defined brief with set deliverables and milestones - 3.
 Temporary staff, including casual and contract staff and interim managers, are not consultants.
 There is a separate procedure for employing temporary staff as set out on the HR pages of the intranet